timruffles/mobile-drag-drop/README.md

 }
 ```

-Support for `setDragImage() has not yet arrived, contributions are welcome.
+`Note: Support for setDragImage() to override the dragImage has not yet arrived, contributions are welcome.`

 ## Compatibility and known issues